mend/renovate-ce-ee/docs/gitlab.md

 Renovate Pro uses a Postgres database to maintain a stateful and priority-based job queue.

-Statefulness is important, because it means that any interruptions to the bot - including intentional such as for upgrades - will not result in the bot "starting over" at the beginnign of the list of repositories.
+Statefulness is important, because it means that any interruptions to the bot - including intentional stoppages such as for upgrades - will not result in the bot "starting over" at the beginning of the list of repositories.
 Instead, the job queue is kept in the database instead of the bot's memory, so once the bot is restarted it can resume where it left off.

 Priority-based queuing is also essential for providing a responsive experience for bot users.
 For example, if a user makes an update to the config in an onboarding PR, they ideally want to see the results immediately.
-By assigning onboarding updates the highest priority in the queue, the bot's update to the onbaording PR can proceed as the very next job, even if many others were in the queue already.
+By assigning onboarding updates the highest priority in the queue, the bot's update to the onboarding PR can proceed as the very next job, even if many others were in the queue already.

-In general, the priority is based on the probability that a user may be "waiting" for the bot to do something.
+In general, job priority is based on the probability that a user may be "waiting" for the bot to do something.
 That's why onboarding updates are highest priority, and other high priority updates include merging of Renovate PRs because that very often results in other PRs needing updates or rebasing afterwards.

 ## Renovate Pro Installation and Setup

 #### Bot Account creation

 You should use a dedicated "bot account" for Renovate.
-Apart from reducing the chance of conflicts, it is better for teams if the actions they see from Renovate are clearly marked as coming from a known bot account and not from a team mate's account, which could be confusing at times. e.g. did the bot automerge that PR, or did a human do it?
+Apart from reducing the chance of conflicts, it is better for teams if the actions they see from Renovate are clearly marked as coming from a dedicated bot account and not from a team mate's account, which could be confusing at times. e.g. did the bot automerge that PR, or did a human do it?

 If you are running your own instance of GitLab, it's suggested to name the account "Renovate Bot" with username "renovate-bot".
 Create this account and then create a Personal Access Token for it with `api`, `read_user` and `read_repository` permissions.

-Do not add this bot account to any repositories yet.
+It's best not add this bot account to any repositories yet.

 #### Bot Server setup